Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Length - Fits on one line in my r&eacute;sum&eacute;.

 Possible improvement: *Validated regex scrubbing of personally identifiable information by writing [#] unit tests in log collection bash scripts*

+Possible improvement: *Validated regex scrubbing in log collection by writing [#] unit tests in order to comply with data protection laws*

 ## Example 3